ndangeles/Documentation/docs/crafting/panels/range-selector/configurations/index.rst

 Configurations
 ==============

-Here you can find all the configurations available for the panel Grid.
+Here you can find all the configurations available for the panel Range Selector.

 .. toctree::
    :glob:

-   toolbar/index
+   value/index